-This baci di Alassio recipe uses only 6 ingredients to create a deliciously rich chocolate hazelnut sandwich cookie.
+This baci di Alassio recipe uses only 6 ingredients to create a deliciously rich (and flourless!) chocolate hazelnut sandwich cookie.
 The main flavors are from toasted ground hazelnuts and rich cocoa powder.
 Combined, they form a thick batter that is piped into round stars and baked.
 After baking, they're sandwiched together with a silky smooth chocolate ganache.

 These baci differ from their better known cousins, baci di dama.
 While baci di dama contain butter and flour (and no cocoa) and have a crispy, firm texture, these baci di Alassio are flourless and have a slight crunch with a nutty, chewy center.

 The word baci means "kisses" in Italian.
 The name is rumored to have originated from the shape of the two cookies coming together like lips to form a kiss.
 These cookies, sometimes known as baci di riviera, were invented around 1910 by a famous pastry chef from Alassio, Rinaldo Balzola.
 He created them as a gastronomic souvenir for tourists visiting the Ligurian town from abroad.

 The original recipe is a closely guarded secret, and each Italian bakery has their own rendition.
 This is my version, after 6 rounds of recipe tests to get just the right flavor, consistency and technique.